Skip to main content

 important

-In practice, do not rely on the implicit default.
-Always set lang explicitly and use lowercase language codes such as sk-sk and en-gb.
-Registered translations are stored in lowercase and the current implementation expects the same format in lang.
+In practice, do not rely on the default.
+Always set lang explicitly and use lowercase language codes such as en-eng and en-gb.
+Registered translations are stored lowercase, and the current implementation expects the same form.

 Component